Get insider access

 Logitech G PRO X 2 LIGHTSPEED Wireless

 The Logitech G PRO X 2 LIGHTSPEED Wireless and the Astro A50 X Wireless are both premium gaming headphones that are comfortable and have great build quality.
 The Astro have a myriad of connectivity options through their base station, with plenty of USB-C inputs and the capability for HDMI passthrough with their three 2.1 inputs, which is ideal for gamers with multiple systems.
 The PLAYSYNC function also makes it easy to switch between them.
-They also have a more balanced default sound profile and more intuitive physical controls.
 However, the base station lacks the Logitech's USB dongle's line-out port.
 The Logitech have a longer continuous battery life, though, and you can use them with a wired connection.

 Audeze Maxwell Wireless

 The Astro A50 X Wireless and the Audeze Maxwell Wireless are both very good gaming headsets with different strengths that might suit your needs better.
 The Astro have more connectivity options via their base station, with plenty of USB-C inputs and the capability for HDMI passthrough with their three 2.1 inputs.
 They're also more comfortable and have a better mic recording quality.
-The Audeze have a more balanced default sound profile, and you can use them with a wired connection.
-They also have a longer continuous battery life and better noise isolation, and their mic does a better job of separating your voice from background noise.
+On the other hand, you can use the Audeze with a wired connection, and they have a longer continuous battery life and better noise isolation.
+Their mic also does a better job of separating your voice from background noise.

 SteelSeries Arctis Pro Wireless